HIPAA NOTICE OF PRIVACY PRACTICES

 For Health Care Operations.

-We may disclose your medical information to other companies that help us.
+We may disclose your protected health information to other companies that help us.
 These business associates may include billing companies, claims processing companies, collection agencies, accountants, attorneys, consultants, and others that assist us with payment activities or health care operations.
 We contractually require our business associates to safeguard the privacy and security of your PHI.

 Individuals Involved in Your Care or Payment for Your Care.

-We may disclose medical information about you to a family member, personal representative, or other person involved in your care or responsible for payment of your health care services.
+We may disclose protected health information about you to a family member, personal representative, or other person involved in your care or responsible for payment of your health care services.
 We may also discuss your condition with your family or friends and tell them that you are in the hospital.
 If you do not want us to share information with your family or others involved in your care, please contact the person listed in Section V of this Notice.

 Judicial and Administrative Proceedings.